Charities regulator flags focus on fraud

 • Signed a new memorandum of understanding with the Australian Federal Police

-The report revealed that where a charity was notified of an investigation, 97% resulted in regulatory action, which can range from revocation of charity status to a requirement for a charity to improve its management practices and advice related to improving record keeping or financial management.
+The report revealed that where a charity was notified of an investigation, 97% of cases resulted in regulatory action, which can range from revocation of charity status to a requirement for a charity to improve its management practices and advice related to improving record keeping or financial management.

 “We are committed to an effective risk-profiling approach that ensures that we only notify charities of investigations where we suspect there is either serious non-compliance, deliberate non-compliance, or both (rather than investigations that result in no outcome as there was no issue).”